Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 - [ ] If your data file is on the N-drive, it should be copied to the Linux desktop for the processing to work smoothly (if you have no data set, there is a test fastq file already on the Linux desktop, so you can skip the following steps):
   - [ ] For this, go to `Files` (located in the left bar) and click `Other Locations` on the left menu in Files.
   - [ ] On the bottom at `Connect to Server` enter: `sftp://sftp.tudelft.nl/` and click `Connect`.
-  - [ ] If required, log in with your personal tudelft credentials.
+  - [ ] If requested, log in with your personal tudelft credentials.
   - [ ] Navigate to your data file (staff-bulk is the N-drive and staff-groups is the M-drive).
-  - [ ] Copy the data set to `Documents/satay/datasets/`.
+  - [ ] Copy the data set to the desktop, for example to `Documents/satay/datasets/`.
   - [ ] Close `Files`.
 - [ ] Open the `Terminal` (located in the left bar) and enter `cd ~/Documents/satay/software/`.
 - [ ] To start the workflow, enter `bash satay.sh`.
 This should open a window to select a fastq file.
-- [ ] At the bottom right, select the right extension to be able to find your file, navigate to the location of your data set and select your fastq file and press `OK`.
+- [ ] At the bottom right, select the right extension to be able to find your file, navigate to the location of your data set and select the fastq file and press `OK`.
 (For the test fastq, navigate to `Documents/satay/datasets/singleendtestfolder/SRR062634.fastq.gz`).
-- [ ] In the next window enter the parameters and options.
-Click `Open adapters file` to change the sequences that need to be trimmed (if any).
+- [ ] In the next window (options window) enter the parameters and options.
+Click `Open adapters file` to change the sequences that need to be trimmed (if any) and save and close the adapters file.
+Press `OK` to start processing.
+- [ ] If the option `quality check interrupt` was selected:
+  - [ ] Wait for the processing to finish the quality checking of the raw data.
+  - [ ] The workflow will ask if you want to continue.
+Enter `y` to continue with the parameters you have set and enter `n` to stop the workflow to check the quality report of the raw data.
+  - [ ] Navigate to the folder where your data file is stored and open the .html file and the check the quality report.
+  - [ ] When finished, restart the workflow by typing `bash satay.sh` at `~/Documents/satay/software/`.
+  - [ ] The workflow should skip the file selection window and immediately start with the options window where the parameters you have previously entered are shown.
+Change the parameters if needed and press `OK` to continue processing.
+  - [ ] The workflow should skip over the raw quality checking and continue with the processing.
+- [ ] When processing is finished, navigate to folder where your dataset is located and check if all expected files are present (at least the `align_out` folder and a log file should be present).
+- [ ] Copy results to N-drive following the same procedure as described in step 2.
+(Be aware to prevent the sftp connection to automatically disconnect, see beginning of this section).

 #### How does it work